Foster a Dog or Cat

 A foster term/duration is very dependant on the home, the foster animal, and the reason for fostering.

 All the animals that come into our organization have the goal of finding their forever home.
-Some animals come in and are happy and healthy and ready to be listed for adoption within days of arrival, and some require extensive medical and behavioural help before they are ready to be listed for adoption.
+Some animals come in and are happy and healthy and ready to be listed for adoption within days, and some require extensive medical and behavioural help before they are ready to be listed for adoption.

 We've listed some of our more popular category of foster homes need, and their time commitments below:

 All the animals that come into our organization have the goal of finding their forever home.
-Some animals come in and are happy and healthy and ready to be listed for adoption within days of arrival, and some require extensive medical and behavioural help before they are ready to be listed for adoption.
+Some animals come in and are happy and healthy and ready to be listed for adoption within days, and some require extensive medical and behavioural help before they are ready to be listed for adoption.

 We've listed some of our more popular category of foster homes need, and their time commitments below: